imgix/react-imgix/README.md

-  precision={number} // round to nearest x for image width and height, useful for caching, defaults to 100 height={number} // force images to be a certain height, overrides precision width={number} // force images to be a certain width, overrides precision />
+  precision={number} // round to nearest x for image width and height, useful for caching, defaults to 100 height={number} // force images to be a certain height, overrides precision width={number} // force images to be a certain width, overrides precision customParams={object} // any other Imgix params to add to the image src />
 ```